code-423n4/2023-07-basin/README.md

 Well designed open source protocols enable anyone to (1) compose existing components together, (2) develop new components when existing ones fail to meet the needs of users or are cost-inefficient and (3) verify the proper use of existing components in a simple fashion.
 Basin allows for anyone to compose new and existing (1) *Well Functions* (i.e. exchange functions), (2) *Pumps* (i.e., network native oracles) and (3) *Well Implementations* (i.e., exchange implementations) to create a *Well* (i.e., a customized liquidity pool). *Aquifers* (i.e., Well registries) store a mapping from Well addresses to Well Implementations to enable verification of a Well Implementation given a Well address.

-**The whitepapers for Basin and Multi Flow Pump are by far the best resources for learning about how the DEX architecture is intended the work, the motivations for building them, detailed overviews of the math that is implemented, etc. We highly recommend reading these drafts as you begin your review:**
+**The whitepapers for Basin and Multi Flow Pump are by far the best resources for learning about how the DEX architecture is intended the work, the motivations for building it, detailed overviews of the math that is implemented, etc. We highly recommend reading these drafts as you begin your review:**
 * [Basin Whitepaper](https://basin.exchange/basin.pdf)
 * [Multi Flow Pump Whitepaper](https://basin.exchange/multi-flow-pump.pdf)